History of Anderson Cooper in Timeline

 In August 2005, Anderson Cooper covered the Niger famine from Maradi.

-In September 2005, CNN's NewsNight format was changed to cover the hurricane season, and Anderson Cooper was temporarily added as co-anchor to Aaron Brown.
+In September 2005, CNN's NewsNight format was changed to 120 minutes, and Anderson Cooper was temporarily added as co-anchor to Aaron Brown.

-On November 2, 2005, CNN announced a major programming shakeup, expanding Anderson Cooper's 360° program to two hours and shifting it to the 10:00 pm ET slot.
-Aaron Brown subsequently left CNN.
+On November 2, 2005, CNN announced a major programming shakeup, expanding Cooper's 360° program to two hours and shifting it into the 10:00 pm ET slot formerly held by NewsNight.
+Aaron Brown left CNN.

-In 2005, during CNN's coverage of the aftermath of Hurricane Katrina, Anderson Cooper confronted Sen. Mary Landrieu, Sen. Trent Lott, and the Reverend Jesse Jackson about their perception of the government response.
-His impassioned coverage led to his rise in the media.
+In 2005, during CNN's coverage of the aftermath of Hurricane Katrina, Anderson Cooper confronted Sen. Mary Landrieu, Sen. Trent Lott, and the Reverend Jesse Jackson about the government response.

-In May 2006, Anderson Cooper published his memoir, Dispatches from the Edge, detailing his life and work in Sri Lanka, Africa, Iraq, and Louisiana.
+In May 2006, Anderson Cooper published a memoir titled Dispatches from the Edge, detailing his life and work in Sri Lanka, Africa, Iraq, and Louisiana.

 Dispatches from the Edge: A Memoir of War, Disasters, and Survival